 The Rocna anchor has a super high holding power, higher than most other types of anchors.
-In this article, I’ll explain what the Rochna anchor is including the original Rocna, Rocna Vulcan, and Rochna Fisherman.
+In this article, I’ll explain what the Rocna anchor is, including the original Rocna, Rocna Vulcan, and Rocna Fisherman.

 The Rocna anchor has no difficulty setting in kelp, grass, clay, hard sand, and soft mud.
 It also has three basic design features – a roll bar, setting skids, and a concave fluke.

 - Rocna Original – Click here to see it on Amazon – Our #1 Top Pick!

 - Rocna Vulcan – Click here to see it on Amazon

 - Rocna Fisherman

 Read on to learn more about the Rocna anchor, including Rocna anchor sizing and whether it is the right anchor for your boat.